-In December 2016, after many generations of prototypes, the team put the knowledge gained from years of testing into a commercial-scale carbon-fiber kite with the wingspan of a small jet plane.
-The newest kite is capable of generating up to 600 kilowatts of electricity, which is 30 times more energy than the previous prototype and enough to power about 300 homes.
+In December 2016, after many generations of prototypes, the team put the knowledge gained from years of testing into a utility-scale carbon-fiber kite with the wingspan of a small jet plane.
+This kite was capable of generating up to 600 kilowatts of electricity, which is 30 times more energy than the previous prototype and enough to power about 300 homes.

 In 2019, Makani became an independent business and partnered with Shell to bring energy kites to offshore environments.
 That year, the team flew the world’s first offshore flight of an airborne wind turbine off the coast of Norway.

 In 2020 Makani’s journey as a company came to an end.
 To share the lessons and insights the Makani team gained from their 13 year journey developing an entirely new kind of wind energy technology, the team created The Energy Kite Collection, a portfolio of resources including a technical report, Makani’s entire avionics, flight controls and simulation code repositories, flight logs for every crosswind flight of the M600 prototype, technical videos, a new simulation tool called KiteFAST created with the National Renewable Energy Laboratory, and a non-assertion pledge for the free use of Makani’s worldwide patent portfolio.